rkh00/master/README.md

 The code I wrote for my Master's Thesis in Geomatics at the NTNU Department of Civil Engineering in the spring of 2024.

+Centroid Locator is currently in development and is available [on Github Pages](https://rkh00.github.io/master/).

 ### TODO:

 - Add area centroid